top of page

 Whether you are school staff or a parent, there are key actions that ensure a productive IEP meeting.
 Check out these tips:

 Prepare.
 Read the draft before the meeting.
-If you’re the case manager, you probably drafted the IEP, but everyone else should thoroughly read the document and jot down any questions.
+If you’re the case manager, you drafted the IEP, but everyone else should thoroughly read the document and jot down any questions.
 IEP meetings tend to drag on—or feel unproductive—when people come in without knowing what’s in the document.

 Bring data.
 Include concrete work samples or any other evidence that supports the goals and components of the IEP.
 Whenever possible, organize the information visually—such as through graphs, charts, or brief summaries—to make the data easier to understand and discuss.